 Polybrominated Diphenyl Ethers

-CATEGORY*: IARC probable, NTP reasonably anticipated, endocrine disruptor
+CATEGORY*: IARC probable carcinogen, NTP reasonably anticipated carcinogen, endocrine disruptor

 USED IN: furniture, electronics

 THE GIST: We’re exposed to these chemicals every day.
 They’re found in furniture, televisions, computers and toasters.
 They leach out into homes and the environment and bioaccumulate in us.
 Research indicates that PBDEs disrupt hormones, creating a risk factor for breast cancer.
 In addition, these chemicals have been linked to neurobehavioral conditions.
 Firefighters face a particularly high risk for exposure to these chemicals, which are structurally similar to banned PCBs.

 State of the Evidence on Polybrominated Diphenyl Ethers

 PBDEs are a complex group of chemicals that are structurally similar to the polychlorinated biphenyls (PCBs).
 They are used extensively as fire retardants in both consumer and industrial products (Costa, 2008).
 Products containing PBDEs include polyurethane foam in furniture (treated with penta-BDE) and electronic and plastic products (treated with octa- and deca-BDEs) (Zota, 2008).